-Property taxes for the District, together with County, Town and Fire District taxes, are collected by the Town Tax Receiver.
+Property taxes for the Town, together with County, fire and school district taxes are collected by the Town Receiver of Taxes on a single tax bill.
 Such taxes are due and payable in equal installments on December 1 and May 10, but may be paid without penalty by January 10 and May 31, respectively.
-Penalties on unpaid taxes are 1% per month from the date such taxes are due and 10% after May 31.
+Penalties on unpaid taxes are 1% per month from the date such taxes are due and payable and 10% after May 31.

-The Town Tax Receiver distribute the collected tax money to the Town, fire and school districts prior to distributing the balance collected to the County.
-Uncollected amounts are not segregated by the Receiver and any deficiency in tax collection is the County's liability.
-The District thereby is assured of full tax collection.
+The Receiver of Taxes distributes the collected tax money to the Town, fire and school districts prior to distributing the balance to the County.
+Uncollected amounts are not segregated by the Receiver of Taxes and any deficiency in tax collection is the County's responsibility.
+The Town thereby is assured to receive its tax levy.